wso2/docs-choreo-dev/en/docs/authentication-and-authorization/pass-end-user-attributes-to-upstream-services.md

 ## Claims

-Claims are pieces of information included in the JWT.
+Claims are fragments of information included in the JWT.

 The following is a sample claim set added to the end-user token for an access token generated via the authorization code: